coreruleset/documentation/content/development/contribution_guidelines.md

 m(?:a(?:ilto|ven)|umble|ms)
 ```

 The above expression is an optimization because it reduces the number of backtracking steps when a branch fails.
-The regular expressions in the CRS contain lists of tens or even hundreds of words.
-Reading such an expression in an optimized expression is difficult, and this example of optimization is a simple one.
+The regular expressions in the CRS are often comprised of lists of tens or even hundreds of words.
+Reading such an expression in an optimized form is difficult: even the _simple_ optimized example above is difficult to read.

-In general, contributors should not try to optimize contributed regular expressions and instead strive for clarity.
-New regular expressions will usually be required to be submitted in a `.data` file for [regexp-assemble]({{< ref "regexp_assemble" >}}) to process.
-In such a file, the regular expression is decomposed into individual parts, making optimizations much harder or even impossible. `regexp-assemble` also performs some common optimizations automatically, such as the one shown above.
+In general, contributors should not try to optimize contributed regular expressions and should instead strive for clarity.
+New regular expressions will usually be required to be submitted as a `.data` file for [regexp-assemble]({{< ref "regexp_assemble" >}}) to process.
+In such a file, the regular expression is decomposed into individual parts, making manual optimizations much harder or even impossible (and unnecessary with the use of `regexp-assemble`). `regexp-assemble` performs some common optimizations automatically, such as the one shown above.

 Whether optimizations make sense in a contribution is assessed for each case individually.